Belluxx/TransFire/README.md

 7. Select a database region of your choice
 8. Select `Start in locked mode` and proceed
 9. Click on the URL icon to copy the database URL.
 This is your **Firebase Database URL**
-10. Now clck on the settings icon in the top-left corner and open `Project Settings`
+10. Now click on the settings icon in the top-left corner and open `Project Settings`
 11. Go to the `Service accounts` tab and then click on `Database secrets`
 12. You should see one secret in the list, if not click on `Add secret`
 13. Hover on the secret to reveal the `Show` button and click it, then copy the key.
 This is your **Firebase Database API key**